wildthinkslaboratory/blog-kit/_pages/explodingDots/GR.md

 ---

 # Goldfish and Robin Videos on Exploding Dots
 Here are all 23 of Goldfish and Robin's exploding dots videos.
+You can see all their Spanish language videos [here](/pages/SpanishGR).

 ## Introducing the 1 $\leftarrow$ 2 Machine
 The Goldfish and Robin crew introduce the base 2 machine.
 Checkout the giant machine with people dots!